 Composting bioplastic products can make the soil fertile as these plastics are made using chemicals but from natural sources.

-An increase in soil fertility can help grow plants without artificial additives or fertilizers.
+Increased soil fertility can help grow plants without artificial additives or fertilizers.

-In a perfect world, there wouldn’t be any drawbacks with biodegradable plastics(but we don’t live in a perfect world).
+There wouldn’t be any drawbacks with biodegradable plastics(but we don’t live in a perfect world).
 So let’s go through some disadvantages of Biodegradable plastic.

 Interesting Read – Top 10 Plastic Bottle Manufacturers in USA